pkjmesra/PKScreener/README.md

 * DO NOT use the result provided by the software 'solely' to make your trading decisions.
 * Always backtest and analyze the stocks manually before you trade.
 * The Author and the software will not be held liable for your losses.
+* A lot of this work is based on the original work of https://github.com/pranjal-joshi/Screeni-py.
+A big thank you!